axibase/axibase-charts/configuration/forecasting.md

 1. Download the [Forecast Configuration](./resources/forecast-tutorial.xml) XML file.
 1. Import the Forecast Configuraton into ATSD.
 For instructions on performing this operation, see [Importing Forecast Settings](https://axibase.com/use-cases/tutorials/shared/import-forecast.html).
 1. Open the newly imported forecast, which is named `Example Forecast` by default.
-1. Enter the desired metric and entity to use as historical data in forecast creation.
+1. Specify metric and entity to use as historical data in forecast creation.
 1. At the bottom of the page, click **Save** then **Run**
 1. Open [**ChartLab**](https://apps.axibase.com/chartlab/b3b920d9), enter the name of the metric and entity at the blank `[series]` configuration level: